MatteoLarrode/DataViz-2102/Cloropleth Maps/README.md

 In this map however, the distribution of data is such that using the a diverging scale is most likely not the right choice.
 As shown with the graph below, the data is very heavily positively skewed.
-Using a different midpoint, or transforming the data might improve the aesthetics and readability of the map, but would change the message transmitted by the map, or could even make it misleading.
+Using a different midpoint or transforming the data might improve the aesthetics and readability of the map, but would change the message transmitted, or could even make it misleading.

 <details>
 <summary>Code</summary>